 The Bay of Pigs invasion is a turning out to be a complete s***show.

 What a disaster.
-To begin with, Fidel’s Cuban national army knew full well the Brigadistas were coming.
+To begin with, Fidel’s Cuban national army knew the Brigadistas were coming.
+They were expecting them.
 How?
 Simple.
 Cubans can’t keep a secret.
-So after the incessant blabbering that went on about this invasion throughout the preceding months in Miami by some of these ex-pats, along with their friends and relatives, none of whom were supposed to know, and the surprise attack was nowhere near a surprise.
+Thanks to the incessant blabbering that went on about this invasion throughout the preceding months in Miami, and the infiltration into the exile community by Cuban spies, the surprise attack was nowhere near a surprise.

-On top of that, when the attack did arrive, one of the boats carrying the men and most of the supplies runs a ground on a reef.
+On top of that, when the attack did arrive, it amounted to a sequential comedy of errors.
+First, one of the boats carrying the men and most of the supplies runs a ground on a reef.
 Another boat is sunk by the squadron of Cuban MIG fighter jets who were on the scene as soon as the boats cross into Cuban waters.
 There was supposed to be air cover provided by the US Air Force warding those MIGs off.
-But it was called off at the last minute by President John F. Kennedy, who was never fully onboard with this American sponsored invasion to begin with (he inherited it form the previous Eisenhower administration, and he got cold feet on the precipice of what he felt would be the spark to start World War 3.
+But it was called off at the last minute by President John F. Kennedy, who was never fully onboard with this American sponsored invasion to begin with.
+He inherited it from the previous Eisenhower administration, and he got cold feet on the precipice of what he felt would be the spark to start World War 3.
+Over a thousand men were left stranded and disoriented in the swamps along the Bahia de Cochinos, or Bay of Pigs, on Cuba’s southern coast.

-So needless to say, things were going as bad as they possibly could.
-Enrique is on the last boat to arrive to Bay.
+Needless to say, things were going as bad as they possibly could when Enrique, who is on the last boat over, arrives at the Bay.
 Aboard the midsize military vessel are about 30 men.
 Off in the distance, the shores of Cuba.
 The men look up to the sky.
 No sign of their promised air support.
 Only the Soviet built MIGs.
 Enrique rings up his American CIA-advisors, yells into the radio mic, as explosions go off in the distance near the shore.

 “Headquarters, this is Battalion 3 on boat GT56.
 Over.”